jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     i)  Using vim commands replace all occurances of the numbers ```2.6.5``` with ```3.0.0```.
     i)  Using vim to append the packages ```python``` and ```python-dev``` to line 18.
     i)  In the shell script,  ```install-java-8-openjdk.sh```,  using vim insert a comment above each line explaining what the commmand is doing.
-1) In vim using the file ```install-java-8-openjdk-fixed.sh```,  there are numerous path, permission, and dependency errors.
-Using vim, fix the shell script, give it executable permission, and have it run succesfully.
+1) In vim using create a shell script to run in Ubuntu with the following requirements, you will need to reference chapter 03=07 as well: (resist writing it in notepad)
+    i) Execute the command to update package repositories
+    i) Execute the command to install the ```java 8 openjdk``` and the package ```software-properties-common``` with the flag to auto accept any answer
+    i) Chain the commands to use ```wget``` and retrieve this tarball: [http://archive.apache.org/dist/hadoop/common/hadoop-2.8.5/hadoop-2.8.5.tar.gz](http://archive.apache.org/dist/hadoop/common/hadoop-2.8.5/hadoop-2.8.5.tar.gz "hadop 2.8.5 tarball") then extract it
+    i) Execute the command to install these packages with the auto accept flag turned on: ```pkgconf wget liblzo2-dev sysstat iotop vim libssl-dev libsnappy-dev libsnappy-java libbz2-dev libgcrypt11-dev zlib1g-dev lzop htop fail2ban```
-    i) use the find command to locate tools.jar and change the path in line 9.
+    i) Execute the command to upgrade the Ubuntu distribution and redirect the standard output to /tmp/distupgrade.out
-    i) there are directories that don't exist -- change those paths
-    i) replace the references to my home directory
     i) after sourcing the ```.bashrc``` file with the command ```. ~/.bashrc```, execute the command ```hadoop version``` if version information outputs succesfully then you have succeded.

 __Deliverable:__

+Submit your Github URL for your repo to Blackboard.

 1) Push the file ```install-java-8-openjdk.sh``` in your week-07 > itmo-556 Github repo.
-Submit your Github URL for your repo to Blackboard.
 1) Push the file ```vimtutor.txt``` to your week-07 > itmo-556 Github repo.
-Submit your Github URL for your repo to Blackboard.
 1) Push the file ```install-java-8-openjdk-new.sh``` to your week-07 > itmo-556 Github repo.
-Submit your Github URL for your repo to Blackboard.

 #### Footnotes